RumeelHussainbnb/CoreDAODocs/docs/Learn/introduction/what-is-core-dao.md

 sidebar_position: 2
 ---

-# What is Core DAO
+# Core Chain: Unlocking Bitcoin DeFi

 Core Chain is the first Bitcoin-aligned EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
 With 50% of Bitcoin mining hash power already contributing to its security model and non-custodial Bitcoin staking coming later this year, Core Chain is unlocking Bitcoin both as the prime protector and central asset of the future of DeFi.